gvarshithreddy/PDFReader/README.md

 ## 📝 Notes

 * Ensure both backend and frontend are running for the app to work properly.
-* Backend provides text-to-speech service using Kokoro TTS.
+* Backend provides text-to-speech service using Kokoro TTS and optionally Google's TTS API.
+* Use `.env` files to configure environment-specific settings like voice and API keys.
 * Frontend is optimized for reading and interaction with the backend TTS engine.